 What to Expect in the Coming Days and Months?

-The government in order to revive the stalled IMF loan program, has agreed to impose a Rs.5 per litre levy on all petroleum products every month till it reaches Rs.50 per litre.
-This means, this factor alone has the potential of stopping the government from providing proportionate relief to the masses even if petroleum prices further go down in the international market.
+The government in order to revive the stalled IMF loan program, had agreed to impose a Rs.5 per litre levy on all petroleum products every month till it reached Rs.50 per litre.
+This alone had stopped the government from reducing petroleum prices in Pakistan.

 Sasta Petrol Sasta Diesel Scheme